Showing 31 items

 Document, Hampden Football League Clearance Form, 1950s

 ... to other clubs.
-It was used in the 1950s by the Hampden Football... in the 1950s by the Hampden Football League.
-This League, now known ...This form was used by football players wishing to transfer to other clubs.
+It was used in the 1950s by the Hampden Football....
+It was used in the 1950s by the Hampden Football League.
+This League ...This form was used by football players wishing to transfer to other clubs.
 It was used in the 1950s by the Hampden Football League.
 This League, now known as the Hampden Football-Netball League, is in south western Victoria and was founded in 1930.
 This form is of minor interest as an example of the forms used by footballers wishing to transfer to other clubs in the 1950s.
 This is a blue sheet of paper –the form used for football players being cleared to other clubs in the Hampden Football League (4 copies).
 The form is blue with black print.
 There are spaces for the applicant for transfer, the committee representative of the team from which the applicant desires a clearance and the Hampden Football League representative to insert the relevant information. hampden football-netball league, history of warrnambool, western district sport -

 Surrey Hills Historical Society Collection